martinwoitzik/XenForo-FixViewCountSorting/README.md

 XenForo-FixViewCountSorting
 ===========================

-Fixed problem with view-count sorting in XenForo PublicController
+Fixes problem with view-count sorting in XenForo PublicController